tweinfeld/backscatter/README.md

 # backscatter
 A reactive library for Backbone

-Backscatter is a small library that notifies you of changes _anywhere_ in your Backbone model tree, no matter how deep-nested they are.
+Backscatter is a small library that notifies you of changes _anywhere_ in your Backbone model tree, no matter how deeply-nested they are.
 It's a great companion to React, since it enables you to carelessly trigger refreshes of your entire React tree whenever one or more base model(s) or their nested Models/Collections change.

 ## Installation